muratk5n/thirdwave/en/README.md

 ---

-Only the rare researcher can both well.
+Only the rare researcher can do both well.

 "@OdedRechavi